apache/flink-web/_posts/2020-12-02-pipelined-region-sheduling.md

 ## Failover strategy

 As mentioned before, only certain regions are running at the same time.
 Others have already produced their _[blocking](#intermediate-results)_ results.
-The results are stored locally in _TaskManagers_ where the corresponding _subtasks_ run and produce them.
+The results are stored locally in _TaskManagers_ where the corresponding _subtasks_ run.
 If a currently running region fails, it gets restarted to consume its inputs again.
 If some input results got lost (e.g. the hosting _TaskManager_ failed as well), Flink will rerun their producing regions.
 You can read more about this effort in the [user documentation](https://ci.apache.org/projects/flink/flink-docs-release-1.11/dev/task_failure_recovery.html#failover-strategies)